-Manhattan dad tried to blame 9-year-old daughter for wife’s murder: prosecutors
+Dad tried to frame 9-year-old daughter for wife’s murder: prosecutors

 Prosecutors say Roderick Covlin has pleaded not guilty to murder, after more than five years of suspicions and questions about his finance executive wife, who was found dead in her Manhattan bathtub on New Year’s Eve 2009.

-According to new unsettling reports, the district attorney revealed ramblings from Covlin, drafted from his 9-year-old daughter's email account.
+The district attorney revealed ramblings from Covlin, drafted from his 9-year-old daughter’s email account, according to court documents

 The fake confession reading in part: “I heard [sic] her go into her room and run the bath so I went in and argued some more and she told me to go back to my room and I got mad so I pushed her, but it couldn’t have been that hard!”